 It’s busy and hot, hot, hot.
 The location means that it’s easiest to visit on a road trip.
 For us, a trip through Page, Arizona fit nicely between Bryce Canyon and visiting the Grand Canyon.
 But, that meant passing through mid-day, so that we could be at the Grand Canyon for sunset.

-(I didn’t love the Grand Canyon, read why in 6 Reasons to Skip the Grand Canyon on your Next Family Road Trip)
+(I didn’t love the Grand Canyon, read why in I’d skip the Grand Canyon on our next trip).

 If you are staying in the area to visit Antelope Canyon or nearby areas, this would be a great place for sunset, though I can’t speak to the sunset crowds.